Certificate of Excellence

 What Sets Intermediate Surfers Apart from Advanced Surfers?

-Intermediate surfers often struggle with essential maneuvers like top turns, bottom turns, and cutbacks, usually due to improper stance on the board.
-To surf with fluidity and control, it’s essential to adopt a functional stance—this allows for the flexibility needed to shift weight easily and quickly between the front and back foot, compression/extension and hip movement.
+Intermediate surfers often struggle with essential manoeuvres like top turns, bottom turns, and cutbacks, usually due to an improper stance on the board.
+To surf with fluidity and control, it is essential to adopt a functional stance—this allows for the flexibility needed to shift weight easily and quickly between the front and back foot, compression/extension and hip movement.
 Your base starting point for learning how to pump a board, is standing on the board correctly with your feet either side of the fulcrum.
 Without a functional stance, achieving smooth, controlled movements is difficult, and your surfing will lack the flow required to pump the surfboard and do accomplished turns.
+These are the kind of fundamentals we explore in our guide to surfing better, and we teach you these key details as part of our in-depth, personalised surf coaching program when you stay with us.

 The Fundamentals of Pumping a Surfboard

-Pumping is the technique of generating speed on a wave by skillfully shifting weight and engaging the surfboard’s rails.
+Pumping is the technique of generating speed on a wave by skilfully shifting weight and engaging the surfboard’s rails.
 Three main components define effective pumping:

 1. Rail Engagement